nkirtipal/Celltype-Annotation-Benchmark/README.md

 **Possible training overlap.** CellTypist's `Immune_All_Low` model combines immune populations from 20 tissues across 18 studies.
 The metadata doesn't name them, so overlap with public 10x PBMC data can't be ruled out.
-It matters less than it might seem — the model's 98 cell types span tissue-resident populations absent from blood, and any overlapping study would have contributed its own labels rather than PBMC3K's.
+It matters less than it might seem the model's 98 cell types span tissue-resident populations absent from blood, and any overlapping study would have contributed its own labels rather than PBMC3K's.

 **One dataset, one tissue.** All results come from PBMC3K.
 Whether the same patterns hold in other tissues or donors is untested.

+**Architecture isn't controlled for.** ACTINN and scANVI agree closely, and I've read that as both learning from the same labels.
+But they're also both neural networks using the same genes, while SingleR works differently.
+So I can't separate the effect of the training labels from the effect of the model architecture.

 ---